-We may waive the requirement for you to deduct tax from the full payment received by an employee who lives in a prescribed northern zone (or from 50% of the payment received by an employee who lives in a prescribed intermediate zone).
+You may waive the requirement to deduct income tax from the full travel assistance payment you give to your employee who lives in a prescribed northern zone (or from 50% of the payment received by an employee who lives in a prescribed intermediate zone).
 To do this, the employee has to agree, in writing, to use the payment entirely for vacation or medical travel when he or she receives it.